-Part of a new generation of bold Canadian climbers, Will Stanhope and Andrew Boyd risk it all and bag a free ascent on the South Face of the Turret in the Adamants.
+A 2011 story by Will Stanhope about his and Andrew Boyd’s time on the South Face of the Turret in the Adamants.

 Anybody who has climbed with Andrew can’t argue that he possesses talent.
 He moves like a wildcat with laser precision interspersed with punchy movements.
 He’ll knuckle down on crimpers 30 feet above the talus, eyeball the microscopic crystals and make it happen.
 As the late Mike Mott once said, “I’ve seen a lot of good climbers in my life, and Andrew is one of them.”